ArielSixwings/GoDeep/README.md

 # Project applications
-We are currently working at new applications to our library.
-Each application will probaly add new features to our tool box.
+We are currently working at new applications to our library. each application will probaly add new features to our tool box.